 How to reach the Blue Lagoon?

-, it’s a straightforward journey.
-Jump on Route 40 heading south out of the city, then keep following it until it becomes Route 41.
+Getting to the Blue Lagoon is such a straightforward journey, anyone can get there in more or less 45 minutes departing from the capital.
+Pick up your rental car in Reykjavik, jump on Route 40 heading south out of the city, then keep following it until it becomes Route 41.
 Follow that road until you see the turn-off for Route 43, then head down that to reach the Blue Lagoon.

 What’s at the Blue Lagoon?